tfsingh/spsd/README.md

 - `ip` — List attached IPv4 addresses (optional)

-As a result, any data not stored on the persited volume (path /data) is trasient.

 ### new

 Create a new instance

 - `name` — Name of the instance
 - `image` — URL of the [image](#images)
-- `cpus` — Number of vCPUs (1-16)
+- `cpus` — Number of vCPUs (1, 2, 4, 8, 12, 16)
 - `memory` — Amount of memory (256 - 32768 MB)
 - `volume` — Size of volume (1-500 GB)
 - `region` — [Region](#regions) of the instance
 - `port` — Port to expose (optional, 1024-65536)

-Please note that Fly enforces CPU/memory ratios that render your configuration invalid.
+Please note that Fly enforces CPU/memory ratios that may render your configuration invalid.

 ### profile